 It’s easy to be lazy and just throw all your clothes together in the washer, set it to hot water, then dry them on high heat to get it all done as fast as possible.
 Please don’t do that with your underwear!
 Many underwear are made out of fabrics that don’t respond well to high heat and they will end up either shrinking or stretching out.

 Always wash your underwear in cold water.
-You may think that hot water will wash them better, with with prolonged hot-water cycles the fabric will wear out, and heat will set any stains.
+You may think that hot water will wash them better, with prolonged hot-water cycles the fabric will wear out, and heat will set any stains.
 In addition, throw some color-safe bleach in with them to kill any bacteria.

 If there are any stains, apply a stain remover (or some liquid detergent) directly to the area before throwing them in the washing machine.
 Turn them inside out to make sure that the parts of the underwear that need to be washed will receive extra focus.
 Run a delicate cycle so they don’t get thrashed around too much.